 Composition Lessons

-As a composition teacher, I design lessons to help students reach their own artistic goals while giving them the tools (technique) to truly create the music they want to make.
-Studying composition includes many different topics that all directly support developing and communicating music fully.
-These skills include:
+As a composition teacher, I design lessons to help students reach their own artistic goals by giving them the tools (techniques) to truly create the music they want to make.
+I teach students to compose in a variety of styles, including classical, modern, film music, video game music, as well as popular styles.
+Throughout this process, I cultivate students’ musicianship by teaching understanding, mindful practice, and authentic creativity.

 creativity skills